Using Premia and Nsp for Constructing a Risk Management Benchmark for Testing Parallel Architecture

 \subsection{A toy portfolio for discriminating communication strategies}

 The purpose of this second example is to test the different ways of sending pricing problems.
-For this we considered a portfolio of $10000$ vanilla options which can be priced using closed-form formula.
+For this we considered a portfolio of $10,000$ vanilla options which can be priced using closed-form formula.
 A single price computation is then very fast and the time spent in communication is easily highlighted.
-From the comparison of the second and sixth columns of Tab.~\ref{tab-comms}, it clearly appears that it is always better to use the \verb!sload! method which consists in creating the serialized object directly from the file containing the object rather than first creating the object and then serializing it.
-The computation times obtained when relying on the NFS file system for sending the pricing problems are more difficult to analyze.
+From the comparison of the second and sixth columns of Tab.~\ref{tab-comms}, it clearly appears that it is always better to use the \verb!sload! method which consists in creating the serialized object directly from the file containing the object rather than first creating the object itself and then serializing it.
+The computation times obtained when relying on the {\it NFS} file system for sending the pricing problems are more difficult to analyze.
 Until the number of nodes used is less than $12$, the \verb!sload! method performs better than the use of {\it NFS} but when the number of nodes keeps on increasing the use of the {\it NFS} file system becomes faster.
 One should keep in mind that the {\it NFS} file system uses a caching system which makes the following access to the same files much faster than the first one.
-This remark explains the huge difference in computation time between $2$ and $4$ nodes in the fourth column of Tab.~\ref{tab-comms}.
-The comparison with the NFS file system may then be highly biased because of this and would probably not so much out-perform the \verb!sload! method on a clean run with a new portfolio.
+This remark explains the huge difference in computation time between $2$ and $4$ nodes in the fourth column of Table~\ref{tab-comms}.
+Then, the comparison with the {\it NFS} file system may be highly biased and {\it NFS} does not probably outperform the \verb!sload! method so much on a clean run with a new portfolio.
 The only objective comparison is between the {\it full load} and {\it serialized load}, the latter is always the faster.

 \tabcap{14cm}